NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-SnapMirror/docs/README.md

 #### Throttle

 Throttle, in KBs per second.
-This "throttle" overrides the "throttle" set on the SnapMirror relationship's policy.
-If neither of these are set, defaults to 0, which is interpreted as unlimited.
+This 'throttle' overrides the 'throttle' set on the SnapMirror relationship's policy.
+If neither of these are set, the throttle defaults to 0, which is interpreted as unlimited.

 _Required_: No

-_Type_: Integer
+_Type_: Double

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 #### TransferSchedule

 Schedule used to update asynchronous relationships.
-This "transfer_schedule" overrides the "transfer_schedule" set on the SnapMirror relationship's policy.
-Remove the property to for revert.
+This 'transfer_schedule' overrides the 'transfer_schedule' set on the SnapMirror relationship's policy.
+Remove the property to revert.
 Only cron schedules are supported for SnapMirror.

 _Required_: No